 Become a Law Student for a Day

-Become a law student for a day with your fellow Year 11, 12 & 13 school students, and:
+Come along to the University of Waikato and become a law student for a day with fellow Year 11,12 & 13 students!

 Meet some of our law students

 Api is in his final year at Waikato, studying Law and Māori cultural studies.
 He’s one of the best mooters in New Zealand, and was a key contributor to Waikato winning back-to-back titles at the National Māori Moot competition.
 Api then went on to represent Te Piringa – Faculty of Law at the Te Hunga Roia Māori Conference (Maori Law Society) at the Waitangi Treaty Grounds.
 Api has also completed a summer internship with Kahui Legal in Wellington, and is a Sir Edmund Hillary Scholar.

 Courtney has recently completed her Law degree at Waikato, along with completing a Bachelor of Arts majoring in French.
 Her dream is to one day work for the United Nations (UN), and believes her time at Te Piringa – Faculty of Law has set her up with all the skills and knowledge she’ll need to make it happen.
 She liked the real-world applications of her law papers, including being taught how to negotiate, think critically and interview clients.